Balkan Beats music holiday

 Each day the group of musicians meets to learn new tunes.
 The session involves one to one time with Mitko as well as group work where all the musicians play together.
 The songs you learn are either dances (horo) or songs usually accompanied by singing voices (pesen).
-You learn a few of each.
+You will learn a few of each.

 What to expect